 The application process

-Here you can access the accommodation application form, see step-by-step details of applying for postgraduate University-allocated accommodation and see what you need to do when you are offered a room.
-Please ensure that you have read the Tenancy Conditions and Local Rules available from your residence website before applying for accommodation.
+Here you can see step-by-step details of how to apply for postgraduate University-allocated accommodation and see what you need to do when you are offered a room.

 2. Accommodation allocations made